-The real financial opportunity in safe recycling of e-waste for its valuable materials should add impetus to initiatives to combat the health impacts that irresponsible e-waste recycling currently causes.
-The United Nations University estimated that in 2014 the value of global e-waste was $\in$ 48 billion, much of which could have been retrieved from e-waste if all materials were properly recycled (UNU, 2014).
+New alternatives are being tested for safe, even informal, e-waste recycling based on safe work practices (e.g. wire-stripping machines and tools) and worker training (Pure Earth/Blacksmith Institute, 2015).
+Risk-reduction strategies have been proposed, including initiatives to combat the health impacts that irresponsible e-waste recycling currently causes.
+The United Nations University estimated that in 2014 the value of global e-waste was €48 billion, much of which could have been retrieved from e-waste if all materials were properly recycled (UNU, 2014).